 There isn’t much in life better than birthday cake.
 Well, maybe a few things are better, but not many!

 We celebrated my daughter’s fifth birthday party last weekend and from start to finish it was such a blast.
 It was the perfect mix of creative DIY and store bought easy.
 Today, I am sharing her adorable Pom Pom Birthday Cake and I can’t wait to show you how simple it was to create.

 This post may contain affiliate links.
 See full disclosure here.

-Next, glue the pom poms onto the tops of the skewers.
+After you have all your supplies laid out, you can glue the pom poms onto the tops and sides of the skewers.

-Meri Meri sells some of my favorite party supply items and their Pastel Striped Candles were so perfect for the color scheme of the party.
+Meri Meri sells some of my favorite party supply items and their Pastel Striped Candles were a perfect cake decoration.
+Plus, it was the perfect color scheme of the party.
 They came in a box with pink, white, yellow and oranges.